mnyoung96/seal_crop/README.md

 **App created by Mairi Young 2025**

-A simple app to select, crop and edit photos for Saimaa Ringed Seal Photo ID Project
+Seal_crop is an app to select, crop and edit photos for Saimaa Ringed Seal Photo ID Project It can be found at: sealcrop.streamlit.app/

-For instructions of use, visit the wiki
+For instructions visit the wiki